 In order to address only one slave, a total of 3 signal lines are required, two of which are used for bidirectional data transmission and one as a clock generator for serial transmission.
 If further slaves are to be addressed, additional signal lines are required depending on the desired topology.

-In addition to communication between microcontrollers, SPI is also used to address numerous sensors and actuators.
+In addition to communication between microcontrollers, SPI is also used to address many sensors and actuators.
 Similar to I²C, a large number of control commands and data can be transmitted in both directions with a relatively high clock rate over 3 lines.
 A particular advantage here is the support for “full duplex”, ie the simultaneous transmission of data in both directions.

 The technical implementation is very simple and is also used, for example, to communicate with SD cards.
 The Nintendo Game Boy already used this protocol to connect several game consoles via the Game Boy Link Cable.

-As already mentioned in the first section, multiple slaves can also be connected to SPI.
-The number available depends on the hardware used.
-On the Raspberry Pi, the standard SPI0 with two different slaves use what is called Chip Select Pins is controlled.
+As already mentioned in the first section, multiple slaves can be connected to SPI.
+The number of available SPI-buses depends on the hardware being used.
+On the Raspberry Pi, the standard SPI0 with two different slaves, uses what is called “Chip Select Pins”.

 Initialize the Pi4J Context with a provider which supports SPI fully, e.g. the PiGpioSpiProvider.
 The minimal example would be: